ysavchen/online-shop-demo/01-docs/Storage.md

 ### Redis
 ```
 redis-cli     // connect to Redis inside a container
+client list   // get a list of connected clients
 keys *        // get all keys
 ```

 ### Postgres